Limit-Theory-Redux/ltheory/README.md

 Before doing any other `git` commands, make sure LFS is installed:
 - `git lfs install`

 You should see `Git LFS initialized` or a similar message. **Important**: if you forget to install and initialize Git LFS, most of the resources will probably be broken, and the whole process will likely fail in strange and mysterious ways.
 This is a common gotcha with projects that use LFS.
-Make sure you do the above step!
+See the [Troubleshooting](#troubleshooting) section below for how to resolve this.

 Now, you can download the repository: